-While wind farms are likely to be compliant with the requirement to submit and have an endorsed complaint handling procedure, our observations have been that a number of wind farms (or proponents) have not published the procedure or communicated the procedure to the community.
+While wind farms are likely to be compliant with the requirement to submit and have an endorsed complaint handling procedure, the Commissioner's observations have been that a number of wind farms (or proponents) have not published the procedure or communicated the procedure to the community.
 This lack of transparency can make it difficult for community members to know how to make a complaint and the process by which they should expect their complaint to be handled.

-It is pleasing to see that many wind farms have adopted our suggestions and solid progress has been made in both the transparency of process and compliance with processes for complaint handling.
+It is pleasing to see that many wind farms have adopted the Commissioner's suggestions to make their procedures transparent and available and solid progress has been made in both the transparency of wind farm complaint procedures and compliance with their processes for complaint handling.
 However, there are still further opportunities for some wind farm proponents to ensure they are following their own documented procedures when handling complaints, and avoid situations including:

-- multiple complaints from a resident about the same issue with no visible action being taken by the wind farm operator to investigate or resolve - a lack of rigour in investigations and clarity of correspondence, and - a lack of clarity regarding next steps in the process leading to numerous complaints that remain unresolved and/or not closed.
+- wind farms not following their own published procedure for handling complaints - wind farms failing to internally escalate the complaint when the complaint has not been resolved - multiple complaints from a resident about the same issue with no visible action being taken by the wind farm operator to investigate or resolve - a lack of rigour in investigations and clarity of correspondence - complaints remaining continuously open when they should be closed, and - a lack of clarity regarding next steps in the process leading to numerous complaints that remain unresolved and/or not closed.

-Even if the endorsed complaint handling procedures were being followed, there is also a wide range of wind farm complaint handling procedures in place that vary by developer and project, resulting often in a lack of consistency in the quality and effectiveness of the procedures.
-Although wind farm operators possess a wide range of complaint handling skills, there continue to be further opportunities to improve the capability of staff and effectiveness of the wind farm industry's complaint handling procedures.
+Even if the respective endorsed complaint handling procedures were being followed, there is also a wide range of wind farm complaint handling procedures in place that vary by developer and project, resulting often in a lack of consistency in the quality and effectiveness of the procedures.
+As wind farm operators possess a wide range of complaint handling skills, there continue to be further opportunities to improve the capability of staff and effectiveness of the wind farm industry's complaint handling procedures.

-We have encouraged a number of wind farm developers and operators to voluntarily publish their complaint handling procedures on the wind farm's website.
+The Commissioner has encouraged a number of wind farm developers and operators to voluntarily publish their complaint handling procedures on the wind farm's website.
 Many wind farms have now complied with this request.
-Some wind farm proponents have also revised their complaint handling procedures as a result of discussions with our Office.
-The Office continues to make suggestions to improve existing complaint handling procedures to the many industry members who have sought our assistance.
+Some wind farm proponents have also revised their complaint handling procedures as a result of discussions with the Office.
+The Commissioner continues to make suggestions to improve existing complaint handling procedures to the many industry members who have sought assistance from the Office.